robertbasic/aoc2017/README.md

    good for the test input, but was broken on the real input,
  - instead fo `for i := position; i < length; i++ {` I had `for i := position; i < position+length; i++ {` which
    made `i` go out of bounds pretty quick.
 Again, was OK for test input, not so OK for real input.

+OK, even though the resulting checksum in puzzle 1 was correct, the resulting list was bad.
+Pure luck I guess that the first two elements were what they should have been.

+Need to modify a copy of the original list.
+On Sunday I was making a completely new list, but the real thing is to work on the copy of the original list.
+I should probably look into the real reason why, but I'm so tired from this puzzle, to be honest.

+Second puzzle was bad because I HAD THE WRONG VARIABLE AS AN ARGUMENT TO `ElvenHashChecksum`!!!
+After converting the lengths to their ASCII counterpart, I ended up still having the original `lengths` variable as an argument.
+FFS.